Our Services

 Sometimes the body destroys platelets faster than it produces them.
 Causes include:

 In ITP, the immune system mistakenly attacks platelets.
-If you're experiencing unexplained bruising, petechiae, or bleeding symptoms and want to explore whether your symptoms may align with Immune Thrombocytopenic Purpura, a free AI-powered symptom checker can help you understand your condition before your doctor's appointment.
+If you're experiencing unexplained bruising, petechiae, or bleeding symptoms, using a free symptom checker can help you understand what might be causing your symptoms and prepare meaningful questions for your doctor's appointment.

 An enlarged spleen can trap platelets, lowering the number circulating in your bloodstream.